f5devcentral/f5-agility-labs-automation/docs/class10/AS3/03-Application-Maintenance_as3.rst

       - Login to the BIG-IP
       - Navigate to Local Traffic --> Pools
+      - Change the Partition (Top Right Corner) to "WorkshopExample"
       - Click on the pool you selected while running the playbook
       - View the members of the pool and verify their state based on action choosen while running the playbook